Adriianh/currency-exchange-cli/README.md

 ## Usage 🛠️

 After installation, you can execute various commands to fetch exchange rates or perform currency conversions.
+Below are the available commands and their usage instructions:

+After installation, you can execute various commands to fetch exchange rates or perform currency conversions.
 Here are a few examples:

 1. **Display help**: Shows a list of available commands and options.